 For more detailed information about biopesticides and biological control products available in your country, please visit: CABI BioProtection Portal

-For more information on biocontrol, see Biological pest control – what is it?
+For more information on biocontrol, see Biological control (bioprotection) beginner’s guide

 Cultural practices are any practices that help the plant to grow in its environment.
 Coffee is intolerant to direct sunlight.
 Growing coffee under the shade of a canopy of trees is recommended, as is plant nutrition, in the management of coffee rust.